 No one should doubt that we are making progress.
 In January the index of leading economic indicators jumped 3.6 percent--the biggest one-month rise since 1950, and the ninth increase in the last 10 months.
-In addition, the "concurrent indicators" of current economic performance rose .6 percent in January, showing we are in recovery.
+In addition, industrial output rose 1.1 percent in March, and economists agree we are in a broad based recovery.

 1. Inflation was cut to 3.9 percent in 1982, from 12.4 percent in 1980.
 This is the lowest inflation rate since 1972.
-And the trend is continuing: consumer prices dropped 0.2 percent in February.
+And the trend is continuing: consumer prices rose less in the first quarter of 1983 than in any quarter since 1965.